-Mouthguards should be worn whilst playing and training for any sport.
-Sports where there is a possibility of contact to the face.
+Mouthguards should be worn whilst playing and training for any sport, especially sports where there is a possibility of contact to the face.
 These sports can include football, soccer, hockey, netball, basketball, baseball and even skateboarding or skiing.
 Just like having the correct shoes and sporting equipment, all people need to have and wear a custom made mouthguard.

 Accidents and Injuries

 Sporting accidents are one of the most common causes of dental injuries.
 Damaged or knocked out teeth, broken jaws and cut lips can be sustained when playing sport.
 These dental injuries can be avoided or minimised by wearing a protective custom fitted mouthguard.
 Mouthguards help to absorb and spread the impact of a blow to your face, which otherwise may result in an injury to your mouth or jaw.

 These dental injuries may result in time off school or work to recover.
 It can be painful and disfiguring and may require lengthy and complex dental treatment.
 The cost of an injury to your teeth or jaw far exceeds the cost of a custom made mouthguard.